-The process to take a product from the research phase to market requires the ability to produce it on a large scale.
+The process of taking a product from the research phase to market requires the ability to produce it on a large scale.
 You’ve successfully formulated the buffers and the procedure for a new kit in the lab.
-Now try building 500 of them and make sure they work exactly as good as the single one from the lab.
+Now try building 500 of them and make sure they work exactly as well as the single one from the lab.

 7. Technology Transfer

-Copy writers produce the copy (the written material) for marketing products or ideas and is a great position for people who like to communicate science through writing.
-If you work for a biotech company as a copy writer, you would be helping product managers to communicate their message to the market about a product via a print ad, email blast, banner ad, webpage or a flyer.
-Copy writers and product managers work together to perfect the message before the copy goes to design for layout and imagery.
-This position really accentuates your creative side but be prepared to have to deal with cranky stressed out product managers.
+Copywriters produce the copy (the written material) for marketing products or ideas.
+This is a great position for people who like to communicate science through writing.
+If you work for a biotech company as a copywriter, you would be helping product managers to communicate their message to the market about a product via a print ad, email blast, banner ad, webpage, or flyer.

 9. Medical/Technical Writing

 Another type of science writing is technical writing, which includes writing handbooks/product manuals and application notes.
 This requires less creativity and more of the ability to communicate exactly how something should be done.
 If a protocol is unclear, it is the problem of the technical writer (and the product manager).

 More info on working in medical and technical writing is available here.

 10. Science Journalism

 Yet another type of science writing is science journalism.
 Science journalists produce content for newspapers, magazines, and websites (just like I’m doing now).
 You can work either freelance or as a staff writer, employed directly by the publication.
 Either way, the competition is tough.
 The best way in is simply to start writing and trying to get things published.